 The truth: It’s easier than you think

-Many insurance companies try to scare consumers into staying with their current provider by claiming that switching is a complicated and time-consuming process.
+Many insurance companies try to scare consumers into staying with their current provider by claiming that switching is a complicated and time-consuming process, which is the act of an insurance company publishing misleading information.

 In reality, switching insurance providers can be relatively straightforward and even save you money.